ludvigls/Lift-Project-Real-Time-Programming/README.md

 Project in the course Real-time Programming (https://www.ntnu.edu/studies/courses/TTK4145#tab=omEmnet)

 # Project description
 The purpose of this project was creating software for controlling n elevators working in parallel across m floors.
 The software was run both on a physical model lift and in a lift simulator.
 We chose to program in Go as we saw it fit for the task and wanted to become familiar with a new programming language.
 This is our first project with network communication and multithreading.
+Faults are handled but it is assumed that no faults will happen simultaneously.
+With these assumptions the lift system does not aim to be optimal but ensures that no orders are lost.
+A closer description of the project is given at https://github.com/TTK4145/Project.

 Course github page : https://github.com/TTK4145 <br/>
 Project description : https://github.com/TTK4145/Project <br/>